Fiberglass vs. Steel Doors: What's the Difference?

 Enter a zip below and get matched to top-rated pros near you.

 Your front door should greet you and your visitors while boosting your curb appeal.
 But if your old wood door has seen better days, fiberglass and steel are two common candidates for a replacement.
 Both offer significant advantages to traditional wood doors in terms of durability and security.
-We break down the pros and cons of fiberglass versus steel doors so you can feel confident in your choice.
+We break down the pros and cons of fiberglass and steel doors so you can feel confident in your choice.

 What Is a Fiberglass Door?

-Fiberglass doors are the most popular replacement option for upgrades and are often found in newer homes.
-Many homeowners choose fiberglass vs. wood doors when it comes time for replacement.
+Fiberglass doors are the most popular replacement option and are often found in newer homes.
+Many homeowners choose between fiberglass and wood doors when it comes time for replacement.
 They are available in a wide variety of colors and styles and can even mimic wood grain, making them a great option for style-conscious homeowners.
-Fiberglass doors are constructed from a highly insulated core sandwiched between layers of high-impact fiberglass.
-Fiberglass is known for its durability and is considered one of the best options for patio doors and other exterior doors.

 ProsCons